hotwax/oms-documentation/troubleshooting/Shopify/inventory.md

    - In HotWax Commerce, Go to `Products` > `Find Products` > `Product Detail page` > `Product Inventory View` page.
    - Check inventory configurations, including safety stocks, thresholds, reserved inventory, and excluded facilities.
-   - Verify the `online ATP` of products on the inventory dashboard, if the `online ATP` is 0 then the product will appear out of stock in Shopify.
+   - Verify the `online ATP` of products on the inventory dashboard and make sure that the `online ATP` inventory count matches with the inventory in Shopify.

 ### Verify in Shopify